LuigiPapino/Meetup-Modular-Architecture/PITCHME.md

 ---
 @title[Instant App - APK Installed]
-#### Installed APK
+#### * Installed APK
 ![InstalledAPK](assets/images/aia-apk-installed.png)

 ---
 @title[Instant App - APK Instant]
-#### Instant zip
+#### * Instant zip
 ![InstantAPK](assets/images/aia-apk-instant.png)

 ---
 @title[Instant App - Issues]
 ### AIA Issues
 - Multi-features not working (fixed last week, Google says)
+- 4MB base+feature size limit
 - Proguard not working
+- ButterKnife/AndroidAnnotation needs workaround for view-injection
+- Crashlytics has to be applied in the base.gradle
 - Base module resources need to be referenced full-scoped
 - Resources in the feature manifest file has to be in the base module
-- ButterKnife/AndroidAnnotation needs workaround for view-injection
-- Crashlytics has to be applied in the base.gradle
-- 4MB base+feature size limit

 ---
 @title[Multi-Module]